tale-toul/OCP4UPIAWS/README.md

 ?
 Cluster Name clover
 ?
 Pull Secret [? for help] **************************************************************
 ```
-The previous command will create the directory _clovercluster_ if this does not already exist, and will put the file **install-config.yaml** inside the directory.
+The previous command will create the directory _clover_ if it does not already exist, and will put the file **install-config.yaml** inside the directory.

 1. Edit the **install-config.yaml** file and se the number of worker replicas to 0.
 Make any other changes to the file required for the installation: